Vodafone broadband routers

 - Smart channel selection – The Vodafone WiFi Hub automatically connects your devices to the fastest WiFi channel and frequency available

-- Dual band – Like many modern routers, this Vodafone router uses both the 2.4Ghz and faster 5Ghz bands
+- Dual band – Like most modern routers, this Vodafone router uses both the 2.4Ghz and faster 5Ghz bands to optimise your wifi

 - Four gigabit ethernet ports – Four gigabit ethernet ports for fast, wired network connections to your computers

-- Two USB ports – USB ports are a surprisingly useful addition, which is often missing from routers supplied by broadband providers.
-For example, you can plug in a hard drive, which can then be accessed by all computers connected to your network, or share a printer with your household over WiFi
+- Two USB ports – USB ports are a surprisingly useful addition.
+For example, you can plug in a hard drive, which can then be accessed by all computers connected to your network, or share a printer with your household over wifi

 If there are any unfamiliar terms you'd like a more in-depth explanation of, check out our jargon-busting guide.